metrorailings/OwlBlog/content/posts/week-6-circa-picks.md

 their rushers outgain Arizona's tailbacks by more than half a yard.

 **Arizona covers if**
-their lead rushers can keep pace with Nick Chubb and Kareem Hunt.
+Chase Edmonds and James Conner can keep pace with Nick Chubb and Kareem Hunt.